OsmiumTeam/WebBrew-Archive/prototype/dev-dirs/005 (extended support 3)/README.txt

 ----------------------------------------------------

  1. extract this zip
- 2. open the "payload/wb_apps/" folder (double-click)
+ 2. open the "payload/webbrew/apps/" folder (double-click)
- 3. copy/extract contents of appdist.zip into the wb_apps folder (you dont have to extract everything, only the apps that you want to use)
+ 3. copy/extract contents of appdist.zip into the apps folder (you dont have to extract everything, only the apps that you want to use)
- 4. go back 2 folders
+ 4. go back 3 folders
  5. open index.html (double-click) and bookmark it (star)
  6. all done!
 Below are the instructions on how to use WebBrew.